top of page

 Records & Milestones

-Adesanya extended his UFC winning streak to eight consecutive victories, every one by stoppage or dominant decision.
-His win over Anderson Silva was the first time anyone had beaten Silva by unanimous decision across all five rounds since a much earlier era of his career.
+Adesanya extended his UFC winning streak to five consecutive victories since his debut a year earlier.
+His win over Anderson Silva — a clean three-round unanimous decision — was widely treated as a symbolic torch-pass, and accelerated his trajectory toward the MW title.
 Whittaker’s hospitalisation revealed the extent to which the champion had been managing the hernia undetected — he had reportedly been suffering for weeks before the emergency.
-The MW title remained in limbo for the duration of his recovery, setting up a scenario that Adesanya would step into.
+The MW title remained in limbo for the duration of his recovery, setting up the scenario that Adesanya would step into at UFC 236 with the interim title.
 For the MW division context, see UFC 225.

 Legacy & Impact